The MU Journey

 The MU Journey is about embracing experiences outside of the classroom, fulfilling the university’s mission to engage, enrich, and empower its students and community.
 The four components of the MU Journey are Leadership Development, Community Engagement, Global Education, and Research and Creativity.

 The Honors Program is a Great Books reading program for students with high academic credentials.
-The program includes a 5-semester reading series, special topics classes, and the Honors Project.
+The program includes a five-semester reading series, special topics classes, and the Honors Project.
 The reading courses meet once a week in a small seminar format to discuss one of the texts from the semester’s list.